Walter Winston

 Walter Winston (by 1502 – 1540 or later), of Randwick, Gloucestershire, was an English politician.

 Family

-Winston was of the gentry.
+Winston belonged to a gentry family from Gloucestershire and was married to Margaret Baynham, daughter of the prominent Baynham family.
 He was related to other MPs: David Broke, Sir John Brydges and Richard Tracy.
-He married Margaret Baynham.

 Career

-He was a Member (MP) of the Parliament of England for Wootton Bassett in 1529.
+He was a Member (MP) of the Parliament of England for Wootton Bassett in 1529 during the reign of Henry VIII.